temporalio/proposals/node/cancellation-v2.md

 #### Sharing promises between different contexts

-1. What happens when a timer or activity is awaited in both cancellable and non-cancellable contexts?
+1. What happens when a timer or Activity is awaited in both cancellable and non-cancellable contexts?

 ```ts
 async function logWhenDone(p: PromiseLike<void>): Promise<void> {